Top 5 Financing Options for Retail Business Owners

 Line of credit at a glance:

-- Interest rates on Clarify's marketplace starting as low as 6%
+- Interest rates starting as low as 7% on Clarify’s marketplace

 - On-demand working capital anytime you need it

-- Funded within 24-48 hours with minimal paperwork
+- Funding within 24 to 48 hours with minimal paperwork

 2. Short-Term Loans for Retailers

-When you're in a crunch to meet payroll or pay for unanticipated expenses, term loans are the fastest funding option.
-Since unsecured term loans require no collateral, you can quickly get money in the bank with minimal paperwork.
+When you’re in a crunch to meet payroll or pay for unanticipated expenses, term loans are the fastest funding option.
+Since unsecured term loans require no collateral, you can quickly get money in your bank account with minimal paperwork.

-A key advantage of short term loans is that most retailers can get approved -- even with bad credit.
-The speed at which term loan applications get approved makes it the preferred choice for owners looking to get back to focusing on running their company.
+A key advantage of short-term loans is that most retailers can get approved — even with bad credit.
+The speed at which term loan applications get approved makes it the preferred choice for small business owners needing to meet urgent demands.

 Best suited for:

-Retail businesses who need flexible financing with payment terms that are tailored to their cash flow.
-Term lengths range between 6 months to 2 years.
+Retail businesses that need flexible financing with payment terms tailored to their cash flow.
+Term lengths range between six months and two years.

 Short term loans at a glance: